dartmouth-cs98/cookalong-backend/README.md

 CookAlong is an augmented reality application to help streamline the cooking process, including selecting recipes, step-by-step instructions, and education on techniques, processes, and ingredients.

 ## Architecture
 This REST API is built with Java Spring Boot, deployed with Heroku.
 The communication with JSON objects is facilitated with [Jackson](https://www.baeldung.com/jackson).
-Currently, objects are served statically, so there is no storage or database, but it will be built in AWS.
+The current version stores objects in a MongoDB database, running locally.

 ## Endpoints
 The API root url is <https://cookalong-api.herokuapp.com>

+### All Recipes (/recipes)
+Returns all recipes in the database

+### Recipe by ID (/recipes/{recipeId})
+Returns from the recipe database whichever recipe matches the id passed.
+Returns null if not found.

-### Recipe (/recipe)
+### Add Recipe (/recipes/add)
-Returns one recipe.
-Currently has default value of grilled cheese name, with little additional information added.
-ID increments with each call.

-### Grilled Cheese (/grilledcheese)
-Returns a grilled cheese recipe, with all steps, tools, and ingredients added to the object.

-### Pho (/pho)
-Returns a pho recipe, similarly populated with all necessary fields.
+Adds a recipe to the database.
+The request body must match the structure of the Recipe object.

 ## Build
 To build locally, download the repo and run mvn build.
 Then mvn run will deploy the API to <http://localhost:5000/>
+Make sure that mongo is running locally on your machine to have the MongoDB backend connection.
+Create a db that matches the db name in application.properties.

 ## Deployment
 Deployment is to Heroku, which is added as a remote.